Cervical cancerDysplasia; Human papillomavirus

 Treatment of cervical intraepithelial neoplasia (CIN), including pre-invasive cancer, depends on the type and extent of abnormal changes.
-Very early pre-cancer (CIN I) often goes away on its own, but needs follow-up Pap tests and colonoscopy to monitor the condition.
+Very early pre-cancer (CIN I) often goes away on its own but needs follow-up Pap tests and colonoscopy to monitor the condition.

-CIN II or CIN III may turn into invasive cancer if the surgical area is not removed or destroyed.
+CIN II or CIN III may turn into invasive cancer if the affected area is not removed or destroyed.
 This is done using cryocauterization (freezing the cervix), conization with cold knife biopsy, loop electrosurgical excision procedure (LEEP), or laser surgery.

 Although not common for pre-invasive cancer, hysterectomy or less commonly, internal radiation therapy, may be recommended for some women.

 Treatment for invasive cervical cancer depends on the stage of the cancer.
 Clinical trials investigating new treatment approaches are available for all stages of cervical cancer.
 Treatment approaches include surgery, radiation, and chemotherapy.

 - Total hysterectomy (removal of cervix and uterus), sometimes with bilateral salpingo-oophorectomy (removal of both fallopian tubes and ovaries).

 - Radical hysterectomy (removal of uterus, cervix, part of vagina, ligaments that support the uterus and cervix, and pelvic lymph nodes).